Data security and privacy

 • Security audits and testing: We regularly perform security audits, scanning and testing of Sun Life’s systems and practices involving Client data.
 Our security team assesses how effective our controls are and drives active improvements.
 We use security solutions that incorporate artificial intelligence and machine learning.
 These technologies help our security analysts assess threats and respond to cyberattacks.
 Every quarter, we report on cyber risk and cybersecurity to the Risk Committee of the Board of Directors.

-• Cyber intelligence: We use several cyber intelligence services to help us identify, assess and update our defences against the latest cyber threats.
+• Cyber intelligence: We use cyber intelligence services to help us identify, assess and update our defences against the latest cyber threats.

 Our reputation depends on being responsible for data entrusted to us.
 Delivering on this duty involves:

 • Commitment to standards: Our global privacy program is part of Sun Life’s risk management framework across the company.
 The program includes robust processes and standards including our Global Privacy Statement.
 It explains how we collect and use the personal information of Clients, and other individuals who interact with us, in a lawful and respectful manner.
+Local privacy policies and statements provide further details on any individual rights related to accessing, correcting or obtaining a copy of their personal information.

 Sun Life engages with industry groups and in public policy discussions to share intelligence and best practices for building stronger data protection and privacy programs.
 Examples include:

-• the Canadian Cyber Threat Exchange
+• Canadian Cyber Threat Exchange

-• the Canadian Anonymization Network
+• Canadian Anonymization Network (CANON)

 • American Council of Life Insurers